 - If the dough is too sticky, adjust with 1 tbsp of wheat flour.

-- Keep an eye on the oven after 13 minutes of baking and check cookies turned brown at the bottom though the cookies may look soft.
+- Keep an eye on the oven after 13 minutes of baking and check cookies turned brown at the bottom through the cookies may look soft.
 After cooling down the cookies will turn crunchy.

 - Powder the sugar for making the process easy if using palm sugar or regular brown sugar.
 I used demerara sugar and hence used it as such.